kristjanbjarni/opentx-widgets/README.md

 ## HomeArrow widget
 ![HomeArrow widget](docs/images/HomeArrow.png)

 Displays distance and an arrow to the home position in a widget.
+Uses GPS telemetry to calculate distance and direction to home

 ### HomeArrow widget settings
 ![HomeArrow widget settings](docs/images/HomeArrow_settings.png)
 - `TextColor` The normal text color
 - `DisabledColor` The text color when GPS is lost
 - `Shadow` Show text shadow
 - `Armed` Source for Armed status.
-This must be positive value
+This must be positive value when armed.
+When this becomes active the current position is used as the home position.
 - `Imperial` Display imperial values instead of metric

 ## AvgBatt widget